Beta · 20 free units · worth $499 each

 • One Proxly Hub — two wires to your gate opener's control board

-• Lifetime access to the Proxly app — remote opening, scheduling, Alexa, Siri (normally a paid subscription)
+• The free Proxly app — remote opening, scheduling, Alexa, Siri (free for everyone forever)

-• A direct line to me — I answer every email myself
+• A direct line to us — we answer every email ourselves

 No payment now.
 No payment later.
-No "founding customer" upsell hiding behind the free hardware.
+No "early bird" upsell hiding behind the free hardware.
 The hardware is yours.

 In exchange, you use it.
-You tell me when it doesn't work.
+You tell us when it doesn't work.
 That's the whole deal.

 Who this is for